Joe Clark: Secretary of State for External Affairs (Minister of Foreign Affairs)

 During his term as External Affairs minister, Clark championed Canada's unabashed disapproval of the apartheid regime in South Africa.
 Canada was the only G7 nation to take such a resolute stance against the apartheid regime during the 1980s.
 He also took on the difficult Constitution ministerial portfolio after the failure of the Meech Lake Accord, and vigorously pursued his task.

-He maintained Canada's independent voice politically and socially at a time of increasing economic integration with the US and the rise of more socially conservative right-wing politics there.
+Clark maintained Canada's independent voice politically and socially at a time of increasing economic integration with the US and the rise of more socially conservative right-wing politics there.

 Minister responsible for Constitutional Affairs

 Clark later served as the President of the Queen's Privy Council for Canada.

 With Quebec's constitutional status within Canada a rising issue, he shifted to become the Minister responsible for Constitutional Affairs.
 The latter position saw him play a leading role in the drafting of the Charlottetown Accord, which was decisively rejected in a nationwide referendum and further hurt the standing of the PC party in polls.